 Estimating the Fair Value of Investment Properties, Land and Improvements, Building and Improvements, and Power Plant Facilities and Equipment.
-The fair value of investment properties, land improvements, building and improvements and plant facilities and equipment is derived from the current market prices of comparable properties, with adjustments to reflect any changes in economic conditions since the date of those transactions.
+The fair value of investment properties, land and improvements, building and improvements and plant facilities and equipment is derived from the current market prices of comparable properties, with adjustments to reflect any changes in economic conditions since the date of those transactions.
 The fair value is determined based on the approaches and assumptions disclosed in Notes 11 and 12.

-The carrying amounts of the Group's investment properties, land improvements, building and improvements and power plant facilities and equipment are disclosed in Notes 11 and 12.
+As at December 31, 2021 and 2020, management has assessed that there are no significant differences between the fair value and the carrying amount of investment properties and property, plant and equipment.
+The carrying amounts of the Group's investment properties, land and improvements, building and improvements and power plant facilities and equipment are disclosed in Notes 11 and 12.